A New Non-archimedean Metric on Persistent Homology: A bridge between persistent homology and hierarchical clustering

 \subsection{Mantel Test}

-As we stated above, we need to compare dendrograms coming from different cophenetic matrices.
-For this purpose we are going to use the Mantel test~\cite{mantel1967detection} which is commonly used in biology and ecology.
-It is a non-parametric statistical method that computes the significance of correlation between rows and columns of a matrix through permutations of these rows and columns in one of the input distance matrices.
+As we stated above, we need to compare different dendrograms, or equivalently, different distance matrices on a given dataset.
+For this purpose we are going to use the Mantel test as defined in~\cite{mantel1967detection}.
+It is commonly used in biology and ecology to compare phylogenetic trees.
+Mantel test is a non-parametric statistical method that computes the significance of correlation between rows and columns of a matrix through permutations of these rows and columns in one of the input distance matrices.

 We consider two distance or cophenetic matrices $D_1=(x_{ij})$ and $D_2=(y_{ij})$ of size $n\times n$.
 The normalized Mantel statistic $ r $ is defined as

 where \begin{enumerate}[(i)] \item $ \bar{x} $ and $ \bar{y} $ are averages of all entries of each matrix, and \item $ s_x $ and $ s_y $ are the standard deviations for $ x $ and $ y $. \end{enumerate} The test statistic is the Pearson product-moment correlation coefficient $ r \in[-1,1] $.
 Having a value in the neighborhood of $ -1 $ indicates strong negative correlation whereas $ +1 $ indicates strong positive correlation, and 0 indicates no relation.